 Your dog will have to endure separation anxiety every time you’re not around, and you’ll have to deal with a needy or overly aggressive dog every time you have to step out, even if it’s just for a few minutes.

 While it’s incredible to have a canine best friend, it’s nerve-wracking to feel like your dog is suffering every time you’re not there.
 This is why it’s crucial to ensure your dog socializes equally with everyone in the family.
 This way, even when you’re not around, your dog will be okay.

 Are Aussies Clingy?

-Australian Shepherds are extremely clingy.
+Australian Shepherds are very clingy.
 They like to be included in pretty much everything you do.
-Whether you’re going outside for a few minutes or you leave the room for a few seconds, the Aussie will always be right behind you.
+Whether you’re going outside for a few minutes or you leave the room for a few seconds, your Aussie will always be right behind you.
 If it were up to them, you’d never leave their sight.

 If you’re looking for a canine best friend that loves to cuddle, an Australian Shepherd will not disappoint.
 These dogs are friendly and love to cuddle all the time.
 They cuddle among themselves, with kids, and adults as well.

 No, Aussies don’t do well alone for extended periods of time.
 Aussies are born to support their owners.
 They are bred to help farmers in herding.
 And even though you’re not in the countryside, your dog still expects you to be the alpha and always be by his or her side.
 Staying alone is, therefore, quite unnatural for them.

 For this reason, these dogs are not happy when they are away from you for many hours.
 If you decide to get an Aussie, you need to prioritize quality time with them.
 Otherwise, the dog will experience separation anxiety.

 So, what happens when you have to leave?
 You can’t possibly take your dog everywhere.
 Luckily, there are ways around this.
 Consider the following tips:

 Factor in the Dog’s Age